nacabaro/tracking-bot/README.md

 * Change the carrier code with some other way to read the original carrier.
 * Port to Telegram API (in case that is your thing instead of Discord).
 * Add an agreement form to the disclaimer and a warning before usage for the first time.
+* Add a requirements.txt file for easy deployment.

 ## Credits
 * discord.py maintainers.